 Before going any further, it’s important to embrace who you are and don’t be too hard on yourself.
 You can accomplish this by accepting your strengths and weaknesses.
 This doesn’t mean that you don’t acknowledge you make mistakes and want to improve in areas of your life.
 Instead, you understand you have limitations, but don’t beat yourself up mentally when you make mistakes.
 When you have peace with who you are, it is the basis to develop self-esteem.

 If you lack confidence it is easy to look at others for validation.
 This is a no-win situation because you compromise who you are to meet the perceptions of others.
 While your want to have others accept you is a natural feeling, it is much better that they accept a genuine you instead of one that conforms to the needs of others.
 This can be a very difficult thing to do if you have low self-confidence.
 Here is a way to break through your anxieties and fears.

 Accept only the truth

-To increase self esteem, it’s important to look within yourself and the world around you.
-For example, society may define a socially successful person as someone who makes friends easily, possess a desirable body type, enjoys culturally relevant trends and makes a bunch of money.
-If you don’t fit this criteria, cultural messages imply there’s something wrong with you.
+To increase self-esteem, it’s important to look at yourself and the world around you.
+For example, society may define a socially successful person as someone who makes friends easily possess a desirable body type, enjoys culturally relevant trends and makes a bunch of money.
+If you don’t fit these criteria, cultural messages imply there’s something wrong with you.
 While this is vapid bull crap at its finest, it’s easy to believe because it’s so pervasive in our culture.
 Many people subscribe to it, popular culture touts it and so others think it’s the standard way of living.
-However, by listening to these messages, questioning their meanings and rejecting them, you can boost your self esteem because you realize there isn’t anything wrong with you.
+However, by listening to these messages, questioning their meanings and rejecting them, you can boost your self-esteem because you realize there isn’t anything wrong with you.
 Just because someone along the way thought people should act a certain way doesn’t mean your shyness or anxieties makes you a less popular or worthy person.